devjanaprime/myGarage_ver1.0_JavaScript/readme.md

 0.7-1.0 - update your styling and consider what else can be done with this.
 Have some fun with it!

 A few possible things you could consider:
-* remove a car on a button click
-* edit a car
+* styling/look of the page overall
 * the look of the input fields (maybe look into using a form?
 Sounds like an interesting idea)
-* styling/look of the page overall
 * display the info for the cars differently
 * show how many cars are in the garage
 * only 1 car showed at a time with "next"/"previous" buttons that carousel through the cars in the garage
+* remove a car option
+* edit a car option

 Even if you don't know how to do any of these atm, consider how you think they COULD be accomplished.
 If you are feeling industrious, you could do a little research and give it a shot!
 Break off a branch in which to experiment and don't hesitate to try new things.